Guides#

 The following sections provide a detailed walkthrough of these stages.

-Step 1: Implement the Hardware Interface#
+Step 1: Implement the hardware interface#

 To use pw_kvs

-on a specific hardware platform, you must provide an
+on a specific hardware platform, implement the

 interface.
-This class provides a
+This class provides a hardware abstraction

 The FlashMemory